daskeyboard/daskeyboard.io/README.md

 ```

 ### Effects
+Returns the list of a available effects for a device (JSON Array).
 ```sh
 curl -H "Authorization: Bearer ACCESS_TOKEN" -X GET http://q.daskeyboard.com/api/1.0/PID/effects
 ```
 The GET parameter **PID** must correspond to an existing device's pid.
-Each object will have the structure:
+Each JSON object will have the structure:
 ```json
 {
     "code": "code of the effect (string)",